 Recommendation Reference Notification of Departure Explanation for Departure 2.1 A majority of the board is not independent The current board does not have any independent directors.
 The position of each director and as to whether or not they are considered to be independent is set out below.
 The board believe that the individuals on the board can and do make quality and independent judgements in the best interest of the Company and other stakeholders notwithstanding that they are not independent directors in accordance with the criteria set out in the recommendations.
 2.2 There is no independent director that can act as chair The Company presently does not have any directors who are classified as independent.
 The Company operates with co-chairmen to facilitate the alliance with Yunnan Copper.
 2.4 A separate Nomination Committee has not been formed The board considers that the Company is not currently of a size to justify the formation of a separate nomination committee.
 The board as a whole will undertake the process of reviewing the skill base and experience of existing directors to enable identification or attributes required in new directors.
 Where appropriate, independent consultants may be engaged to identify possible new candidates for the board.
+3.2, 3.3 Measurable objectives for achieving gender diversity and for the annually assessment of both the objectives and progress in achieving them have not been implemented The Board has established a Diversity Policy.
+There are some aspects of the recommendations that are difficult to comply with due to the Company's size.
+The Board at this juncture has not set measurable objectives.
+This policy will be reviewed as part of the annual compliance review to ensure that the Diversity Policy is being progressed as required and to set measurable objectives when appropriate for the Company.
 4.1, 4.2, 4.3 A separate Audit Committee has not been formed The board considers that the Company is not of a size, nor is its financial affairs of such complexity, to justify the formation of an audit committee.
 The board as a whole undertakes the selection and proper application of accounting policies, the identification and management of risk and the review of the operation of the internal control systems.
 7.2 Management has not reported to the board as to the effectiveness of the Company's management of its material business risks.
 While the design and implementation of a basic risk management and internal control system is in place, a formal report as to the effectiveness of the management of the Company's material business risks has not been provided to the board, and is not considered necessary at this stage for the size and nature of the Company's current activities.
 8.1 There is no separate Remuneration committee The board considers that the Company is not currently of a size, nor are its affairs of such complexity, to justify the formation for the remuneration committee.
 The board as a whole is responsible for the remuneration arrangements for directors and any executives of the Company.